 It’s no secret that paid search should be an important part of every marketer’s toolbox, whether the brand is B2B or B2C.
 But what’s surprising is how complicated a good pay-per-click strategy can be, and how much the nuances of that strategy can impact the success of your campaign.

 A well thought out and continually optimized PPC strategy will drive meaningful results, no matter what category your brand is in.
 Our B2B client Husky Rack and Wire recently started promoting its machine- guarding system, Velox, with nothing more than a PPC campaign, a new user-first website and a primary success metric of inbound quote requests.
 Within one year of launch, Velox had increased its quotes by 110 percent, from 18 per week to 38 per week, and is now opening a new production facility to handle the increased product demand.

 In a completely different category, motorsports safety equipment maker Simpson Performance Products looked to LGA to help optimize PPC strategy for its motorcycle helmets.
-With just a few changes to its ad groups and targeting strategies, ROI on paid search jumped from $5 to $16.
+With just a few changes to its ad groups and targeting strategies, ROI on paid search jumped 220%.

 While the optimal PPC strategy is different for every brand, here are some things every marketer should consider:

 Google Ads offers a wide variety of resources to optimize your campaign.
 Even optimizing for something as basic as days of the week or time of day can drive better results.